Skip to content

 • select: this creates a new dataset with a selected subset of the target dataset, using criteria relying on Pandas' query method through the --query option.

-• update: this updates the current dataset with executables from the target folders (-s/--source-dir), either packed or not, labelling them with an input JSON (-l/--labels) or enabling detection with the integrated detectors (-d/--detect).
+• update: this updates the current dataset with executables from the target folders (-s/--source-dir), either packed or not, labelling them with an input JSON (-l/--labels) or enabling (super)detection (-d/--detect).

 It is also possible to apply corrective/evolutive measures on a dataset:

-• convert: this makes possible to convert a dataset with files (which offers the possibility to select features multiple times from the same dataset) to a dataset without files (that is, with its features computed once and for all, not keeping the related files and then possibly saving a large amount of disk space).
+• convert: this makes possible to convert a dataset with files (which offers the possibility to select features multiple times from the same dataset) to a dataset without files (that is, with its features computed once and for all, not keeping the related files and then possibly saving a large amount of disk space) ; checkout the features.yml configuration file configuration file for examples of feature definitions.

 • fix: this allows to fix a corrupted dataset, especially when JSON files do not match the content of the files folder anymore, which can be fixed either by relying on the content of this folder (with the -f/--files option) or on hashes contained in the labels JSON, eventually applying detection (-d/--detect) to fix labels.